 Using the chains provided, attach two fluorescent lights just below the 50” mark and two fluorescent lights just below the 28” mark.
 Or you can add additional 22” pieces at underside of the 23.5” and 46.5” measurements, from the floor, on the posts.
 The lights can rest on those pieces (I would attach the chains just in case the lights move).

 Unroll the plastic but do not unfold.
 Measure 60” and cut.
 Measure 24” and cut.
 Place the 24” piece over the top, side to side, and unfold.
 Place the 60” piece over the top, front to back, and unfold.
 Plug in the lights and you are ready to plant.
 You can place 4 flats at the 6” and 28” marks.

 I usually put start seeds at the 28” level because the lights just below will supply an even supply of heat, which will help germination.

-Part II: Planting schedule
+Part II: Indoor Planting Schedule

 You have to know the growing cycle of the vegetables/flowers that you grow.
 I will state my schedule in the hope that you get a sense of how I plan my garden.
 For single containers, I use the plastic containers that contain berries which are sold at the food store.
 They have a cover and holes in the bottom for drainage.